uvaai/ml1/40 week4/40 AlphaGo/content.md

 some x-value, given a set of training examples.
-This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also just numbers we can use as regression targets, and uses the the current state of the board (i.e. which pieces are placed where) as the function input.
-These are of course a *much* harder functions to try and learn, and they definitely won’t have a straightforward set of training examples, but it is possible.
+This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also just numbers we can use as regression targets, and uses the current state of the board (i.e. which pieces are placed where) as the function input.
+These are of course *much* harder functions to try and learn, and they definitely won’t have a straightforward set of training examples, but it *is* possible.
 The algorithm still uses *gradient descent* to try and find the minimum of some cost function and the whole system actually works surprisingly similar to linear regression, even if the model is much more complicated.
 Once we have learned these